-$^{30}$ Using a long lag cutoff in the HAC part of the errors implies that the weight of a time-series shock is almost constant, which is equivalent to clustering on regions in the time-series dimension.
+$^{^{30}}$ Using a long lag cutoff in the HAC part of the errors implies that the weight of a time-series shock is almost constant, which is equivalent to clustering on regions in the time-series dimension.
 We also used higher spatial cutoffs to estimate Conley errors but found no substantive changes beyond 500 km (and a very small subset of standard errors could not be computed beyond 500 km).
-Alternatively, we clustered at the region level or country-year and region level.
-The results are qualitatively invariant to these choices.
+Alternatively, we clustered at the region level or at region level and year.
+None of this changes our qualitative results.

-&lt;sup>31This measure does not count the number of projects or project locations in a particular year.
+31This measure does not count the number of projects or project locations in a particular year.
 This is because projects are often co-located, e.g., different sections of a highway, and are coded with multiple locations per project.
 Both do not necessarily capture the intensive margin of infrastructure investments but rather reflect the definitions adopted during the geocoding process.